furret78/hbm-pack/README.md

 # hbm-pack
 PopTracker pack for Touhou 18.5: 100th Black Market.
+Should be used in tandem with Archipelago Randomizer.

 # Notes
 - In the context of Market Card Rewards, a green square does not necessarily mean it is obtainable in a specific area.
 Check to see if the boss locations are also green, since that will largely tell where those Cards are accessible.